Helping Your Students Thrive with Our Well-Being Curriculum

 To promote student well-being even more, integrate it into other subjects.
 This reinforces the coping strategies your students learn and teaches them how to apply them to all areas of their lives.

-Our new Social Studies curriculum includes well-being concepts in history, geography, citizenship, and other subjects.
+Our new Social Studies curriculum includes social-emotional learning concepts in history, geography, citizenship, and other subjects.

 “We integrated well-being into Social Studies by encouraging self-reflection, self-regulation, self-awareness, and greater awareness with the community,” Chase said.